-Reasonable accommodations and academic adjustments are coordinated for all qualified students with disabilities on an individual basis through the College's Center on Disability.
-In order to receive special accommodations, students are required to submit informative and relevant documentation from a qualified professional stating the nature and impact of their disability.
-Additionally, students must attend a meeting at the Main Campus with the Center's counselor for a personalized review of accommodation requests.
-To ensure timely and effective service provision, students requiring reasonable accommodations are urged to apply to the College no later than one month before the start of the semester.
+Academic accommodations and adjustments are coordinated for students with disabilities through the College's Center on Disability.
+To receive academic accommodations, students are required to submit informative and relevant documentation from a qualified professional stating the nature and impact of their disability.
+Additionally, students must attend a meeting at the Main Campus with the Center's counselor for an individualized review of accommodation requests.
+To ensure timely service provision, students requiring accommodations are urged to apply to the College no later than one month before the start of the semester.
 Students with disabilities are encouraged to call the Center on Disability at 215-751-8050 or visit us online.